-Has it ever happened to you that when you approached a fish, this one has run away as if the devil was after it?
-I'm sure it did happen to you.
+Did it ever happen to you that you approached a fish and it ran away as if the devil was after it?
 The excitement of being close to the fantastic beings that inhabit the oceans can not be compared to any other sensation in life.
-We all agree on one thing, it is not the same to see a shark 20 meters away from you than to have it within 2 meters of your mask watching you with curiosity.
+We all agree in one thing, it is not the same to see a shark in 20 meters distance as having it around within 2 meters and watching you with curiosity.

 So, what does it depend on for an aquatic creature to let you get close to it or run away from you?
 The truth, depends on too many factors, most of them beyond our control.
 But many times, it also depends on the diver.
 And that we can control.
 The way you approach, your attitude, your movements …

 Everything you do underwater transmits information to the fish around you.
 When diving, you become part of a new world with its own interaction rules.
 It is important to understand those rules.
 Knowing how fish interact with other fish will help us to enjoy the company of some animals much longer than what you can imagine.
 Let’s put the case of touching.
 When we cares another human being we communicate love and care.
 If you cares a fish you will communicate aggression or the will to eat it.
 Two very opposite meanings for one same action.
 Such is the difference between our two worlds.